Archibald Low: Second World War and later

+Predictions

+Low's predictions included radio alarm clocks; personal radio sets; escalators and travelators; "loudspeaker news" and television; the normalisation of women wearing trousers; and telephones that would dial remembered numbers automatically.
+Less accurate predictions were for synthetic felt one-piece suits; and electrically charged water weapons.

 Quotations

 Later life

 Low died at his London home in 1956 aged 68.
 The cause of his death was a malignant tumour on his lung.
 He is buried in Brompton Cemetery, London.